GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 To run the reduction with all the interactive tools activated, set the ``interactive`` parameter to ``True``.

-.. telluric.
-Legend for red line and black dots.
-What's the red line???
-..  what is 'apply absorption model rather than data'?
-..  help pop up needs to be adapted to this tool.

 At the ``traceApertures`` step, the fit one gets automatically for this source